-The material for the discussions and also for the final reflection essay will be based on the reader of this course and additional material, like texts, videos, links to websites, etc., which will be provided by the facilitators throughout the course.
-Students are invited to add their own sources, too.
+The material for the discussions will be based on the reader of this course and additional material, like texts, videos, links to websites, etc., which will be provided by the facilitators throughout the course.

 6. UPEACE Policy on Plagiarism:

 Plagiarism is among the most serious breaches of academic honesty and is not tolerated under any circumstances.
 Plagiarism involves the use of someone else's ideas or words without full acknowledgement of and reference to the source.
 This definition covers all published and unpublished material, whether in manuscript, printed or electronic form.
 Plagiarism may be intentional or unintentional, and consent of the author of the source is inconsequential.
 Plagiarism includes the following instances: